-The Corporation is dependent upon receipts from the State for payment of debt service on its bonds and for its operating costs.
-The State makes its payments from the Local Government Assistance Tax Fund (LGATF), under the custody of the State Comptroller and the Commissioner of Taxation and Finance.
-The LGATF receives a portion of the receipts collected within the State from the imposition of sales and use taxes, including interest and penalties (sales tax) equivalent to a one percent rate of taxation.
-Sales tax receipts received by the LGATF during the State's 2013-14 fiscal year were approximately 7.8 times the maximum annual debt service at rates in effect at March 31, 2014.
-The calculation of maximum annual debt service assumes all variable rate bonds are unhedged, includes support costs and uses rates in effect on March 31, 2014.
+The Corporation is dependent upon receipt of appropriations from the State for payment of debt service on its bonds and for its operating costs.
+The State makes its payments from the Local Government Assistance Tax Fund ("LGATF"), which is under the joint custody of the State Comptroller and the Commissioner of Taxation and Finance.
+The LGATF receives a portion of the receipts collected within the State from the imposition of sales and use taxes, including interest and penalties (sales tax), equivalent to a one percent rate of taxation.
+Sales tax receipts received by the LGATF during the State's 2018-19 fiscal year were 8.6 times the maximum annual debt service at rates in effect at March 31, 2019.
+The calculation of maximum annual debt service assumes all variable rate bonds are unhedged, includes support costs and uses rates in effect on March 31, 2019.